guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 ## Recent Notes:

-*   Sniffing of Xgimi token is working.
-Functions by starting token capture upon press of specific IR or Home Assistant button.
-Already capturess the token in testing.
+*   Sniffing of Xgimi tokens directly by ESP32 board fully working.
+Captures and stores wake token.
+It's now simply a matter of pressing a button on the IR remote twice to start sniffing.
+Four to six presses of Xgimi remote power button usually is sufficient to get a capture.
+Learned token is kep on ESP non-volatile flash.

-The only barrier left is passing learned token into mrmachine's bluetooth stack.
+Supplying a wake token in secret.yaml is now optional.

-ESP Board preference is now OLED display bearing ESP32-C3 SuperMini dev board.
+*   ESP Board preference is now OLED display bearing ESP32-C3 SuperMini dev board.
 OLED display nicely shows when board begins token sniffing and completes capture.
 Non-display ESP32 will still work, but gives feedback only via log.